Fraganya/sentiments/README.md

 This is a labour of love  (A Hobby project)

 For placing a bunch of love letters to a loved one , a girlfriend , a crush e.t.c

+## Stack
+Built with Laravel PHP and React.JS